-Assets Under-Management, or AUM, is a fee charged by a custody agent (i.e. a bank) or Trustee based on a percent of the trust corpus (i.e. how much money is in the trust account).
+Assets Under-Management, or AUM, is a fee charged by an investment advisor or Trustee based on a percent of the funds held in the trust account.
 Most programs charge this annually on the anniversary date of funding.
-This is designed to benefit the Trustee or custody agent, not the client.
+When advisors or trustees do this, it typically benefits them, not the client.
 In other words, most programs charge the fee upfront when there is the most money in account instead of periodically through the year as funds are spent.
-Depending on the client’s rate of the spending, this can result in significantly higher fees overtime for the client.
+Depending on the client’s rate of the spending, this can result in higher fees overtime for the client.

 At CPT Institute, we do not feel that is equitable to our clients.
-We’ve agreed with our custody agent, True Link Financial, to calculate AUM based on an average daily balance and withdraw the fee quarterly.
+True Link Financial Advisors, calculates AUM based on an average daily balance and assesses the fee quarterly.
 In other words, our clients pay the AUM as-they-go based on the assets they have instead of being billed when they have the most money in their account.

 CONFLICTS OF INTEREST